Chartered Insurance Institute: Titles and qualifications

+The examination qualification process includes units which are assessed through Multiple Choice Questions, Mixed Assessments, Coursework and Dissertations based on the specialization opted by the member.

 Local and affiliated global insurance institutes

 Every CII member in the UK, the Channel Islands, and the Isle of Man is automatically a member of one of 58 local institutes.
 There are an additional seven associated institutes in Gibraltar and the Republic of Ireland.
 Members outside of the UK have the option of membership in one of 70 affiliated global insurance institutes.

 Library

-A strong desire to form a central Insurance Library in London existed before the Charter incorporation in 1912.[1]
-The objectives of the then Insurance Institute of Great Britain and Ireland included ‘to encourage the study of all subjects bearing on every branch of insurance, and to form a Library for the use of members’.[2]
+A strong desire to form a central Insurance Library in London existed before the Charter incorporation in 1912.
+The objectives of the then Insurance Institute of Great Britain and Ireland included ‘to encourage the study of all subjects bearing on every branch of insurance, and to form a Library for the use of members’.
 These objectives were then written into the 1912 Charter as the obligation for the CII to maintain a library of resources related to insurance for the benefit of its members.
 However, it was not until the opening of the Insurance Hall in 1934 that the Chartered Insurance Institute Library was established.
 Before that date, federated Insurance Institutes maintained insurance libraries across the UK and Ireland.

 The CII Library was initially run in conjunction with the Insurance Institute of London library.
 The original intention was to run both libraries side by side, the London Insurance Institute Library as a lending library for members of that institute and the Chartered Insurance Institute Library as a reference library for all members.[3]
 Both libraries eventually merged into one single Library that now acts as a central lending library and knowledge service for all members.